 Principles of individual testing.
 Instruction and practice in the administration and scoring of the Stanford-Binet, Wechsler scales, and some similar tests.
 One lecture and six hours of laboratory per week.
 205. Advanced Mental Testing (3) Prerequisites: Psychology 104A, 105, 151, and 204.
 The theory of mental testing and a comprehensive survey of various verbal and nonverbal individual mental tests.
 Supervised administration, scoring and interpretation of some individual psychological tests.
 Tests other than the Wechsler scales and the Stanford-Binet are stressed.
-Two hours of lecture and three hours of 211.
-Advanced Clinical Psychology (3) Prerequisites: Psychology 151, 152, and 204.
+Two hours of lecture and three hours of laboratory.
+211. Advanced Clinical Psychology (3) Prerequisites: Psychology 151, 152, and 204.

 Seminar integrating psychological testing, counseling, and clinical research.
 Includes supervised laboratory experience in counseling and in integrating data involved in clinical cases.
 Two hours of lecture and three hours of laboratory.
 220. Seminar in Human Relations in Industry (3) Prerequisite: Psychology 121 or Business Administration 145.
 Applications of psychological principles and methods of investigation to problems of industrial relations and motivation of employees; factors influencing morale and employee productivity; criteria of job proficiency; psychological aspects of workermanagement relationships and leadership.
-221. Seminar in Problems in Social Psychology (3) Prerequisites: Psychology 104A, 145, 110 or 111, and 175, or consent of the instructor.
-Factors influencing the formation of attitudes, opinions, and stereotypes; the establishment of roles during socialization of the individual; social crises, change, and resistance to change; the causes and alleviation of interpersonal conflict.
+221. Seminar in Problems in Social Psychology (3) Prerequisites: Psychology 104A, 145, 110 or 111, and 175, or consent of the in- Factors influencing the formation of attitudes, opinions, and stereotypes; the establishment of roles during socialization of the individual; social crises, change, and resistance to change; the causes and alleviation of interpersonal conflict.
 222. Seminar in Theoretical Psychology (3) Prerequisites: Psychology 175 and 178.

 Basic concepts and principles integrating information in the areas of learning, emotion, motivation, personality, and social interaction.
 Relationships of scientific methods to the formation and testing of hypotheses and other conceptualizations.
-Limited to students who have a qualifying score on the Psychology Department

 223. Experimental Design (3)

 Prerequisites: Psychology 104B and 110.

 Principles and methods of planning and carrying out systematic investigations to answer questions concerning human behavior with stress on the interdependence of experimental design and statistical evaluation of results.
 Practice in formulation of testable hypotheses, techniques of equating groups, solution of sampling problems, and interpretation of results.

-Limited to students who have a qualifying score on the Psychology Department Comprehensive Examination.
-224. Advanced Experimental (3) Prerequisite: Psychology 223.
-Methods, techniques, and apparatus applicable to questions of various types.
-Special attention is given to sources of error, limitations on interpretation, and psychophysical methods.
-Students will design and carry out experiments in preparation for original independent is will design and carry out experiments in preparation for original independent is will design and carry out experiments in preparation for original independent is will design and carry out experiments in preparation. ration for original independent investigations.
-One lecture and six hours of labora- 225.
-Principles of Test Construction (3) Prerequisites: Psychology 104B and 105.
+224. Advanced Experimental (3)

+Prerequisite: Psychology 223.

+Methods, techniques, and apparatus applicable to questions of various types, Special attention is given to sources of error, limitations on interpretation, and psychophysical methods.
+Students will design and carry out experiments in preparation for original independent investigations.
+One lecture and six hours of labora-

+225. Principles of Test Construction (3)

+Prerequisites: Psychology 104B and 105.

 Detailed consideration of adequate sampling techniques, item construction, item analysis, determination and enhancement of reliability and validity of tests.
 231. Seminar in Ethology and Comparative Psychology (2) (Same course as Biology 231) Prerequisite: Psychology 114 or Biology 110, or consent of instructor.
 A seminar in the types of species, specific behavior patterns, and their function in the living systems of animals.
 May be repeated with new content to a maximum of four units.
-233. Guidance Counseling Techniques (3) (Same course as Education 233) Prerequisite: Education 115, or Education 230, or Psychology 151.
+233. Guidance Counseling Techniques (3) Prerequisite: Education 115, or Education 230, or Psychology 151.
 Designed for school counselors.
 To stress the understandings and procedures necessary for effective interviewing.
 234. Projective Psychology (3) Prerequisites: Psychology 104A, 105, 151, 178, and 204.
 Introduction to the theory and principles underlying use of projective techniques by clinical psychologists; a review of the structure and dynamics of personality as interpreted by projective devices.
 235. The Rorschach Method (3) Prerequisites: Psychology 104A, 105, 151, 178, 204, and 234.
 A seminar and practicum in basic administration and scoring of the Rorschach Test, with critical appraisal of the problems involved in estimations of reliability and validity of this technique.
 236. Interpretation of Projective Materials (3) Prerequisite: Psychology 235.